stfc/PSyclone/doc/developers.rst

-When a kernel is written to iterate over cells and modify a continuous field, PSyclone always computes dofs on owned cells and redundantly computes dofs in the level 1 halo.
-Users can apply a redundant computation transformation to increase the halo depth for additional redundant computation but it must always at least computed the level 1 halo.
+When a kernel is written to iterate over cells and modify a continuous field, PSyclone always computes dofs on owned cells and redundantly computes dofs in the level-1 halo.
+Users can apply a redundant computation transformation to increase the halo depth for additional redundant computation but it must always at least computed the level-1 halo.
 The reason for this is to ensure that the shared dofs on cells on the edge of the partition (both owned and annexed) are always correctly computed.
 Note that the outermost halo dofs are not